jagagoda/space-expeditions/src/README.md

 The application is created using create-react-app, styled-components and bootstrap.
 The api I used comes from here https://api.spacex.land/graphql/.

 # How to start the app
-To start the application, after downloading the project, you need to download the node modules using
+To start the application, after downloading the project, you need to download the node modules.
+In the project directory terminal run:
 ### `yarn add`
-in the project directory terminal

-Then start the project using
+Then to start the project run:
 ### `yarn start`
 Open (http://localhost:3000) to view it in the browser.

-#Enjoy!
+# Enjoy!